 On a cold winter’s night in the desert, a camel driver had made camp and was getting ready for the night.
 Inside, a small fire of hot coals was keeping his tent warm.

 Meanwhile, outdoors one of the camels started to complain.
 “My goodness,” said the camel.
-“It is so cold out here.”
+“It sure is cold out here.”

 “What’s that?” asked the camel driver.
-“That sounds like my tent is ripping!
+“That sounds like something has ripped my tent!

 “Oh, no!
 There’s a camel’s nose sticking through the side of my tent!”

 The camel driver jumped up and grabbed his pillow.
-“Out!” he yelled, while hitting the camel with his pillow.
+“Out!” yelled the camel driver, while hitting the camel with his pillow.
 “Out!
 You naughty animal!”

 “Oh, please, please, dear master!” cried the camel.
-“BOO-HOO-HOO!
+“Boo hoo hoo!
+Don’t hit me.
 Please don’t hit me!
 It’s cold out here, and my nose is freezing!
 Just let me warm my nose now that it’s in your tent.
 One little nose shouldn’t bother you.
 Please?”

 But the camel did not leave.
 “No, no, dear master!
 Please don’t hit me!
 Don’t ask me to leave,” the camel pleaded.
 “You don’t know how cold it is outside.
 I couldn’t even begin to tell you of the awful feeling of ice creeping across my body, and my ears were so cold!
 Just let me warm my head, just my head.
 Is it too much to ask on such a cold night?”

 The master looked at his camel, and relented.
 “Just your head then, and be quiet so I can sleep!”